Roku Private Channels

 is an open platform, allowing developers to create new and exciting channels that may some day appear on the Roku Channel Store after a stringent approval process.
 Private channels are are not suitable for the average Roku user.
 They have not been approved for general distribution by Roku, and may be generally unstable.
 Roku does not warrant the use of private channels and does not provide support for them.

 Why would a developer choose to release a channel as a private channel instead of submitting it to the Roku Channel Store?

 - The channel isn’t ready for the Roku Channel Store (ie. Beta).
 Developers use private channels to test their apps prior to submitting.

 - Developers like the freedom to make changes immediately without having to re-submit for approval.

-- A developer may decide to create a private channel if they want to reach a specific audience.
-We only list publicly available private channels found on various social media outlets.
-We do not guess or post codes against developer’s terms.
+- A developer may decide to create a private channel if they want to reach a specific audience (ie. adult tv channels)

 Roku Private channels are distributed independently by the developer.
 As long as they are in accordance with the terms of the Roku Channel Developer Agreement, Roku does not restrict the distribution of private channels.